 When do classes start?

-Classes beginning in June will start near the beginning of June.
+The school accepts students twice per year with classes beginning in January and June.
+Classes beginning in January will start at the beginning of January.
+Classes beginning in June will start near the middle of June.
 If you are accepted into the program, you will receive a letter from the program director containing start date information approximately six to eight weeks before classes start.

 When will I receive a class schedule?